 Note: In case you want to issue documents in foreign currencies please make sure your online payments provider supports these currencies.

 VivaWallet is the only Greek provider approved by the National Bank of Greece and provides the option of your money be transferred directly to a preferred bank account.
 On the other hand, PayPal is probably the most popular payment services provider globally, established since 1998 that enables you to accept payments via credit cards.
 Authorize.Net also supports payments via credit cards and cash deposits via wire transfer.
-You can also accept payments in multiple currencies with Braintree, a PayPal company.
-Moreover, your clients can pay you online via 2Checkout, in any currency.
+You can also accept payments in multiple currencies with Braintree, a PayPal company and Stripe.
 Finally, Razorpay is a payment gateway intended for use by India-based companies only, and processes payments exclusively in Rupees.

 The payment gateways are available below “Settings -> Payment gateways”.
 For every new gateway you create, you can choose whether it is going to be “active”, as well as “default”.
 A default gateway will automatically appear as an available payment method every time a new document is generated.
 Of course, this is reversible, as you can also define the desired payment gateways per document.
 In order for a gateway to be used as a payment method, it needs to be active.
 Otherwise, your clients will not even be able to view it among the available methods.